Times Record & Roane County Reporter: History

-The Times-Record and Roane County Reporter merged in the 1990s and are now identical publications with the exception of the editorial page.
-In 2015, the Times Record and Roane County Reporter became the first weekly to win the newspaper of the year award from the West Virginia Press Association.
+The Times-Record and Roane County Reporter merged in the 1990s and are now identical publications except the editorial page.
+In 2015, the Times Record and Roane County Reporter became the first weekly to win the Newspaper of the Year award from the West Virginia Press Association.
+In 2025, Spencer Newspapers. which published the paper, was sold to WV News.